ismailmajeeb/Build-System/README.md

+Certainly!
+Here's a refined and reorganized version of your `README.md` file to make it more readable, informative, and user-friendly:

 # C++ Build Systems

-This Repository provides two complete build system configurations for C++ projects:
+This repository provides two complete build system configurations for C++ projects:

-1. **Makefile** - Traditional GNU Make setup (Linux-focused)
+1. **Makefile** - Traditional GNU Make setup (Linux/MacOS-focused)
 2. **CMakeLists.txt** - Modern cross-platform CMake configuration

 ## Table of Contents